Making soup doesn't have to be difficult, and if you are working with fresh, high quality vegetables, you don't even have to add stock.

-- Olive oil
+- Extra virgin olive oil

-1 Bring 1 quart of water to a rolling boil in a medium-sized pot.
-Add 2 teaspoons of salt to the water (if using salted butter in this recipe, use only 1 teaspoon of butter).
 Add the cauliflower florets, and cook until cooked through, about 4 minutes.
 Use a slotted spoon to remove florets to a bowl.
 Reserve cooking water.

-2 Working in batches, fill a blender half-way with cooked cauliflower, add enough cooking water to the blender bowl so that it comes up a quarter of the way.
-Purée until smooth.
-You want the consistency to be that of soup, so if you need to add more water, do so.
-For each blender batch, add salt and butter to taste (about 1/2 teaspoon of salt, and about a tablespoon or more of butter for each blender batch).
+or each blender batch, add salt and butter to taste (about 1/2 teaspoon of salt, and about a tablespoon or more of butter for each blender batch).
 Since you are using only lightly salted cooking water for a base, not stock, you will need to salt this more than you would otherwise.